New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 3. Customer Acquisition Cost (CAC): The real cost of growth

 Customer Acquisition Cost tells you how much you spend to win a new customer, but the devil lives in what you choose to include.
-The basic calculation looks simple: €5,000 on Facebook ads and €3,000 on Google ads brought in 80 new customers.
+Calculating the basic cost per user acquisition looks simple: €5,000 on Facebook ads and €3,000 on Google ads brought in 80 new customers.
 That's €8,000 divided by 80 = €100 per customer.
 Straightforward enough.

 Here's where it gets interesting: For e-commerce or short sales cycles, that works fine.
-But if you’re in SaaS or B2B, acquisition is more than ads.
+But in a complex B2B customer journey , acquisition costs involve much more than just ads.
 Sales salaries, commissions, CRM systems, even onboarding support, they all count.
 Suddenly your €100 customer actually costs €250 or more.

 The overlooked reality: Many "profitable" marketing campaigns become money pits once you factor in the real cost of converting prospects into paying customers.